An insider's guide to Brighton

 Next, I crossed the beautiful Royal Pavilion Gardens to Brighton’s other major arts attraction directly opposite the museum.
 The Royal Pavilion is perhaps Brighton’s defining architectural icon.
 A monument to the exuberant tastes of the larger-than-life monarch George IV, it's an historic house with a lot of personality.

 The Pavilion was built as the Prince Regent’s summerhouse by John Nash over a period of 40 years from 1787 to 1817.
 An extravagant Indian-style palace from the outside, it is decorated with lavish Chinese interiors.
 A National Art Pass gets you free access on a self-guided tour of the building.
-I added an optional handheld audio tour for £2, including interesting snippets from curator David Beevers, and learned how the Pavilion pioneered interior design as we know it today.
+I added an optional handheld audio tour for a small fee, including interesting snippets from curator David Beevers, and learned how the Pavilion pioneered interior design as we know it today.

 The Banqueting Room showcases George’s epicurean passions, where 100-dish menus were presided over by French chef Marie Antoine Careme, often thought of as the first celebrity chef.
 The décor is so overblown it's easy to overlook little details such as the Masonic references in the panels above the fireplace.

 Moving into the bed chambers, look out for the hidden ‘jib doors’ in the King's Apartment, one of which led to his mistress’ chamber, another to his giant bath.
 There’s also a secret tunnel linking to the nearby Brighton Dome (then George’s riding stable) where he went to escape the public eye.
 Special tours of the tunnel run on select days.

 Whether or not you find George’s extravagance tasteful, it’s hard to leave the Pavilion without feeling both a little bit sorry for his hubris and in slightly awe of his arrogance.